parpalak/rose/README.md

 // Main parameters
 $indexable = new Indexable(
     'id_1',            // External ID - an identifier in your system 'Test page title', // Title
     'This is the first page to be indexed.
 I have to make up a content.', 1                  // Instance ID - an optional ID of your subsystem );

 // Other optional parameters
 $indexable
     ->setKeywords('singlekeyword, multiple keywords')       // The same as Meta Keywords ->setDescription('Description can be used in snippets') // The same as Meta Description ->setDate(new \DateTime('2016-08-24 00:00:00'))
     ->setUrl('url1')
     ->setRelevanceRatio(3.14)                               // Multiplier for important pages
 ;

 $indexer->index($indexable);

 $indexable = new Indexable(
     'id_2',
     'Test page title 2',
     'This is the second page to be indexed.
 Let\'s compose something new.'
 );
 $indexable->setKeywords('content, page');

 $indexer->index($indexable);
 ```

-The constructor of `Indexable` requires 4 arguments:
+The constructor of `Indexable` has 4 arguments:
 - external ID - an arbitrary string that is sufficient for your code to identify the page;
 - page title;
 - page content;
 - instance ID - an optional integer ID of the page source (e.g., for multi-site services), as explained below.

 Optional parameters that you can provide include: keywords, description, date, relevance ratio, and URL.
 Keywords are indexed and searched with higher relevance.
 The description can be used for building a snippet (see below).
+It is suggested to use the content of "keyword" and "description" meta-tags, if available, for this purpose.
 The URL can be an arbitrary string.

-It is suggested to use the content of "keyword" and "description" meta-tags, if available, for this purpose.

 The `Indexer::index()` method is used for both adding and updating the index.
 If the content is unchanged, this method skips the operation.
 Otherwise, the content is being removed and indexed again.